blackai2025/new-api/docs/kie/sora-2-recordInfo.md

-# Sora 2 Image To Video API Documentation
+# Sora 2 Text To Video API Documentation

-> Generate content using the Sora 2 Image To Video model
+> Generate content using the Sora 2 Text To Video model

 ## Overview

-This document describes how to use the Sora 2 Image To Video model for content generation.
+This document describes how to use the Sora 2 Text To Video model for content generation.
 The process consists of two steps:

 1. Create a generation task
 2. Query task status and results